angelo-ambrosio/css-tutorials/README.md

 # css-tutorials
-These are tutorials I made for practicing front main abilities: HTML, CSS and JS.
+These are tutorials I made for practicing front-end main abilities: HTML, CSS and JS.